 PB = 14.5 + (7.8 * HB) + (17.7* NB)

-Using the above predictive model, if on average 3 native bees are observed per minute in a square yard of bloom, then the expected percent berries (PB) will be 67.5% or ((17.7 * 3) + 14.5).
+Using the above predictive model, if on average three native bees are observed per minute in a square yard of bloom, then the expected percent berries (PB) will be 67.5% or ((17.7 * 3) + 14.5).
 Now, if no native bees are present, and honey bees are used so that an average of 5 honey bees are observed per minute in a square yard of bloom, then the expected percent berries is 53.5% or ((7.8 * 5) + 14.5).
-It is important to remember that percent berries is less than percent fruit set…it is the proportion of berries remaining after June drop, or those fruit that will most likely mature into a harvestable crop.
+It is important to remember that percent berries are less than percent fruit set… it is the proportion of berries remaining after June drop or those fruits that will most likely mature into a harvestable crop.
 Forty to sixty percent berries (PB) is an average expectancy for a non-irrigated field in a year with adequate soil moisture.
 If one uses the above predictor, it must be realized that this is a linear model, and so it is possible to have bee densities which will yield greater than 100% PB.
 If this happens, just assume the prediction to be 100%.